pivotal/docs-tap/supply-chain/platform-engineering/tutorials/my-first-supply-chain.hbs.md

 * [Tanzu Supply Chain](../how-to/installing-supply-chain/about.hbs.md) and the out of the box catalog component packages.

-To confirm if all the right packages are installed, run the following command and see if the following packages are installed and reconciled successfully.
+To confirm if the required packages are installed and reconciled successfully.

 ```console
 $ kubectl get pkgi -A